MarcoWorms/learn.js/README.md

 console.log("Hi there!")
 ```

 `console.log` is a default function that will print a value into your console.
-Until now we've been typing and returing values one by one, when running a program with many lines and values we often use console.log to debug or describe actions in our developer console.
+Until now we've been typing and returning values one by one, when running a program with many lines and values we often use console.log to debug or describe actions in our developer console.

 ## Conditional Operations